Ukraine halts some Russian gas flows to Europe - KTVZ

 The European Commission described that as attempted “blackmail.”

+“Our gas supply is guaranteed at this stage and we are monitoring the supply situation closely together with the Federal Network Agency,” economy ministry spokesperson Susanne Ungrad told CNN on Wednesday.

+Most of the Russian gas imported by Germany is carried via the Nord Stream 1 pipeline through the Baltic Sea, Ungrad added.

-— Alex Stambaugh, Nathan Hodge and Julia Horowitz contributed to this article.
+— Alex Stambaugh, Nadine Schmidt, Nathan Hodge, Julia Horowitz and Benjamin Brown contributed to this article.

 The-CNN-Wire